insani-org/nsis-installer/README.md

   - **PRODUCT_NAME** (in this case, the full file path is C:\staging\Radiata)
     - all executable files and asset files for the completed translation reside here; for instance, for an ONScripter-insani-based translation, you would have PRODUCT_NAME.exe, 0.txt/nscript.dat, arc.nsa, etc.

 We have provided examples of all of the files, except for the files in PRODUCT_NAME, in this repository.
-These examples are, just like the script itself, from our Radiata translation project.
+These examples are, just like the script itself, from our *Radiata* translation project.

 ## Output
 Once this script has run, you will get an installer executable called:

-- PRODUCT_NAMESetup.Windows.x86-64.exe
+- *PRODUCT_NAMESetup.Windows.x86-64.exe*

-For instance, for Radiata, that's RadiataSetup.Windows.x86-64.exe.
+For instance, for *Radiata*, that's *RadiataSetup.Windows.x86-64.exe*.

 ## Legalese
 We hereby place Installer.nsi itself in the **public domain**.
 It is licensed as CC0 1.0 Universal for that reason.
 However, this is not true of the other files: